ppy/osu-wiki/wiki/Tournaments/oPHST/2018/en.md

 - Each round has its own mappool, with increasing difficulty as the tournament progresses.
 For osu!standard and osu!catch, the mappool is made to accomodate the mods to be used as explained in their respective sections in these rules.

 - For osu!mania 4K and 7K, the mappool is made to accomodate enough for a double match point, one ban per player, an ignored pick, and the tiebreaker.

-The Loser's Bracket Finals will be played using the Finals Week 2 mappool.
+- For osu!catch and osu!mania, the Loser's Bracket Finals will be played using the Finals Week 2 mappool of the respective game modes.

 ### Rescheduling